About Consumer Protection

 The law should protect consumers from most unfair business practices — but in reality, it often does not.
 Before they know it, consumers can lose their savings and homes, or be seriously hurt by a defective product.
 If you or someone you care about has been seriously injured — physically or financially — by a deceptive product or service, you probably have a consumer protection lawsuit.
 Depending on the situation, you could recover money to cover your losses, medical bills and other costs, as well as stop the dishonest party from scamming other trusting people.
 But the statute of limitations may be short, because it often starts when the deceptive transaction took place, rather than when you discovered the harm.
 To protect your access to the courts, you should speak with a consumer protection attorney at the Louthian Law Firm as soon as possible.

 The Louthian Law Firm has served injured South Carolinians since 1959.
 We have won millions for our clients and are committed to protecting consumers’ right to a fair and honest marketplace.
 And because we know victims are often stretched thin financially, we always offer free consultations to potential clients.
-To speak with an experienced consumer protection attorney today, call us at Toll free: 888-662-9819 or Locally: 803-454-1200. or fill out our confidential online case evaluation form.
+To speak with an experienced consumer protection attorney today, call us at toll free at 1-888-440-3211. or fill out our confidential online case evaluation form.